 Are you an AC-loving, internet-addicted, supreme-comfort-seeking, five-star type?

 Even the highest-end places in Bahía Solano don’t have AC, useful internet, fancy cocktails, and fluent English-speaking staff ready to wait on you hand and foot.
 Go to Cartagena or some Caribbean Island instead.

-For the do-good, budget, eco-warrior (and we mean that fondly)
+Are you a do-good, budget, eco-warrior (and we mean that fondly)?

 Spend all your time at Mama Orbe Family Eco-Farm on Playa Cuevita.